ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 ## Dowsing

-The ground penetrating radar technician suggested walking with a "divining rod" to further corroborate the results of the ground penetrating radar, and of course, I was curious.
+Mike Bishop, the ground penetrating radar technician suggested walking with a "divining rod" to further corroborate the results of the ground penetrating radar, and of course, I was curious.
 While he admitted that it was a questionable practice, he claimed that it is actually used widely in oil drilling and other domains.
 It had been raining in the days prior, and he reasoned that the compacted earth of the raceway, filled with rocks, would be a likely channel for water still.

 As I write this, dowsing/divining has long been considered a pseudo-science.
 It is my understanding that it has not been replicated in controlled scientific tests.